4 dermatologist tips to make melasma less noticeable

-If you have melasma, dermatologists recommend these tips for achieving a more even skin tone.
+If your melasma bothers you, board-certified dermatologists recommend these tips to achieve a more even skin tone.

 Protect your skin from the sun every day.
 One of the most common treatments for melasma is sun protection.

 Since sunlight triggers melasma, it is important to protect your skin every day, even on cloudy days and after swimming or sweating.
 Whenever possible, seek shade when outdoors and wear sun-protective clothing, such as a wide-brimmed hat and sunglasses with UV protection.
 For more effective protection, select a hat that has an ultraviolet protection factor (UPF) number on the label.